bgroveben/VeteranReadyMocks/README.md

 Balsamiq mockups for VeteranReady site.

-So far, I have Home, Header, Services, Resources, Mentorship, Community, Events, Social, About, and Contact pages in the project.
-I may break them up into smaller projects if the file size becomes too large.
+I have included all of the pages Annie requested in her email.
+Now I need to refine the pages so that they contain all of the information she specified.